cloudflare/terraform-provider-cloudflare/website/docs/d/zones.html.md

 **filter**

-- `zone` - (Optional) A regular expression matching the zone to lookup.
+- `name` - (Optional) A regular expression matching the zone to lookup.
 - `status` - (Optional) Status of the zone to lookup.
 Valid values: active, pending, initializing, moved, deleted, deactivated and read only.
 - `paused` - (Optional) Paused status of the zone to lookup.
 Valid values are `true` or `false`.